juandata/polls-app/README.md

 - As an unauthenticated or authenticated user, I can see the results of polls in chart form.
 (This could be implemented using Chart.js or Google Charts.)
 -  As an authenticated user, if I don't like the options on a poll, I can create a new option.

-# simple-react-full-stack
+# Architecture

-This is a boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
+This is a full stack web application using React, Node.js, Express and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.

 -   [simple-react-full-stack](#simple-react-full-stack)
     -   [Introduction](#introduction)